domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 No FOMO: Have no Fear of Missing Out, because you have already missed out (e.g., before you were born); you're missing out right now (e.g., while you're alive); and, you'll always miss out (e.g., after you're dead).
 For any given event, there are at least 100 of the same happening elsewhere at the same time.
 At every moment, focus on the here and the now--what feels good, just, and right to you.
 Neither seek nor fear to miss out.

 Sh!t happens.
-Life goes on.
+Life goes on and dishes exist.
+Nothing matters except try to be good.
+Just get it done--finish the job.

 Regarding matters of trivial concern: If you ignore something, it will go away.